SAFE-Labs-Docs/Lab-Handbook/README.md

 <i><b>Details: </b> Laboratories consume a lot of energy and produce a lot of waste.
 Group leaders are able to promote measures that reduce the environmental impact of scientific research, and prospective lab members may use environmental awareness as a factor when choosing labs. <br/>
 <br/>
 <b>Suggestions:</b> <br/>
--Require sustainable transport options when travel time is < 8 hours.  <br/>
--Recycle non-hazardous waste. <br/>
+-Require sustainable transport options when travel time is less than 8 hours.  <br/> -Recycle non-hazardous waste. <br/>
 -Place orders in bulk to reduce shipments.  <br/> -Have a list of instruments you are happy to share with your internal collaborators.  <br/>
 -Donate unused equipment within/outside the institutions.  <br/>
 -Highlight schemes that incentivise sustainable commuting (e.g. cycle schemes). <br/>
   <br/>
 <b>Example: </b> <br/>
 The lab strives to minimise energy consumption and waste production.
 We identified three main areas of impact: travel, recycling and economical use of equipment. <br/>